WildMon-ai/WildMon-EnvVar/README.md

 ## 🔧 Configuration (config.toml)

 The default values should give you a good starting point for most cases.
+Make sure you adjust at least the GEE project ID.

 Key required settings: